-EUR/USD spot reference: 1.1500 Direction: Buy EUR/Sell USD Notional: €50.0M Contract rate: 1.1530 USD equivalent: \$57.65M Tenor: 4 weeks
+EUR/USD spot reference: 1.1500 Direction: Buy EUR / Sell USD Notional: €50.0M Contract rate: 1.1530 USD equivalent: \$57.65M Tenor: 4 weeks

-Notes: Conservative (longer) tenors are advisable as it is better to draw down the trade early than having to roll it forward, as the latter involves a cash event.
-The contract rate for selling EUR forward is more favorable than the prevailing spot rate, resulting in a \$150,000 benefit when the USD is received.
-The pricing of FX forward contracts is derived from three market factors: 1) spot exchange rates, 2) interbank interest rate differentials, and 3) cross-currency basis swap rates.
-For EUR/USD forwards, because US interest rates are higher than EU interest rates (net of cross currency basis), the hedger receives a slightly more advantageous rate for selling euro forward versus spot.
+Notes: Conservative (longer) tenors are advisable as it better to draw down the trade early than having to roll it forward, as the latter involves a cash event.
+The contract rate for buying EUR forward is less favorable than the prevailing spot rate, resulting in a \$150,000 difference between the USDs needed for the forward transaction.
+The pricing of FX forward contracts is derived from three market factors: 1) spot exchange rates, 2) interbank interest rate differentials and 3) cross-currency basis swap rates.
+For EUR / USD forwards, because US interest rates are higher than EU interest rates (net of cross-currency basis), the hedger receives a less advantageous rate for buying euro forward versus spot.